Hugo Speer: Personal life

 On 19 February 2015, Speer married Glaswegian actress, writer and director Vivienne Harvey.

 In 2009, Speer was involved in a car accident when his BMW crashed into a traffic island while driving after drinking over the legal limit.
 He was returning from a wake.
 No one was hurt in the incident and Speer was banned from driving for eighteen months.

 Speer moved to London after his success in The Full Monty and lived there for fifteen years but moved back to his native North Yorkshire.
 His pastimes include falconry, walking and music.
 He is a supporter of Leeds United.

 He is friends with fellow actor Andrew Scarborough, whom he worked with in the Hearts and Bones for two series.
 Speer and Scarborough have known each other since they were children.

 Misconduct allegations

 In July 2022, Speer was sacked from a planned follow-up television version of The Full Monty made by Disney+ following allegations of "inappropriate conduct".
 A spokesperson for the actor said Speer denied the allegations and would challenge them.

 In June 2023, Speer elaborated his side of the story to The Daily Mail.
-He claimed that a female runner had walked in on him in his trailer whilst he was naked.
+He stated that a female runner had walked in on him in his trailer whilst he was naked.